Weekly Market Pulse · Week 25 · 3 July 2026 · 2026 · YEAR OF THE REPRICING

 IndicatorLevelSignal

-MOVE Index (bond volatility)~71Low; well below 110 caution line
+MOVE Index (bond volatility)67.1Low; well below the 110 caution line

 2Y-10Y Yield Spread+31bpsPositively sloped, re-steepened, standing red